 As I have already told, in 2016 I have decided to get closer to the SAP Community and started as a speaker on the SIT that happened at SAP Labs Latin America that year.
 Since that first time I have been carefully observing how SIT organizers, speakers, and volunteers work to make everything happen.

-I have talked a lot with some SAP Mentors and SIT organizers, especially Raquel Cunha, Bruno Lucattelli, Tobias Hoffman, Marssel Vilaça, Former Member, Former Member, Marcelo Ramos , Jose Nunes, Fausto Motter and Thiago Pereira.
+I have talked a lot with some SAP Mentors and SIT organizers, especially Raquel Cunha, Bruno Lucattelli, Tobias Hoffman, Marssel Vilaça, Former Member, Karen Rodrigues, Marcelo Ramos , Jose Nunes, Fausto Motter and Thiago Pereira.
 Each of them gave me valuable advice, motivation or taught me lessons learned on how they did the work of organizing SIT events.

 I have learned a lot, including the characteristics of the venue where the events took place, the importance of having volunteers controlling session times to help the speakers, preparing for last-time surprises and lots of other things.